1956 Olympic flame hoax

-The 1956 Olympic flame hoax was an incident in which Barry Larkin, a veterinary student at the University of Sydney, ran with a homemade torch and fooled spectators, including a police escort and the Lord Mayor of Sydney, into thinking he was the torchbearer of the Olympic flame.
+The 1956 Olympic flame hoax was an incident in which Barry Larkin, a veterinary student at the University of Sydney, ran with a homemade torch and fooled spectators, including a police escort and the Lord Mayor of Sydney, into thinking he was the torchbearer of the Olympic flame during the 1956 Summer Olympics in Melbourne.
 The Independent called it the greatest hoax in Olympic history.

 Background

 The Nazi origin of the Olympic flame relay was one of the reasons Larkin protested it.

 In the lead-up to the 1956 Summer Olympics, about 3,000 runners carried the Olympic torch across Australia.
 First it traveled in a 29-hour plane ride from Athens to Darwin, where it was given to its first runner, Aboriginal basketball star Billy Larrakeyeah.
 Champion runner Harry Dillon was scheduled to carry the torch to Sydney Town Hall and present it to Lord Mayor Pat Hills, who would then make a speech and pass it to the next runner.

 Larkin and eight other students at St John's College, University of Sydney, planned to protest against the Olympic flame torch relay.
 One reason for the protest was that the torch relay was invented by the Nazis for the 1936 Summer Olympics in Berlin, Germany.